keu/docs/astro/set-up-ci-cd.md

 ---
-sidebar_label: 'Set up CI/CD'
+sidebar_label: 'Choose a CI/CD strategy'
-title: 'Deploy code to Astro with CI/CD'
+title: 'Choose a CI/CD Strategy for deploying code to Astro'
 id: set-up-ci-cd
 ---